-This article has been updated for the 2022 & 2023 tax years.
-A few years back, I moved from a traditional PPO health insurance plan to a high deductible health plan (HDHP) during open enrollment period.
+This HSA overview has been updated with info for the 2024 & 2025 tax years.
+A few years ago, I moved from a traditional PPO health insurance plan to a high deductible health plan (HDHP) that was paired with a health savings account (HSA) during my employer’s open enrollment period.
 Why?
 I’m young, healthy, and I haven’t been to the doctor more than a few times in the last few years (knock on wood).
 As such, a HDHP offers me lower premiums than a traditional health insurance plan.

-That was a huge selling point, but the other big selling point of the HDHP was the access it permitted to the HSA it is paired with (which my employer contributes to).
-HSAs are a key component to HDHPs, so it’d only be prudent to give more detail on what they are, how to use one, and what medical expenses are covered.
+That was a huge selling point, but the even bigger selling point of the HDHP was the access it permitted to the HSA it is paired with (which my employer contributed to).
+HSAs are a key component to HDHPs, so let’s go into more detail on what they are, how to use one, HSA contribution amounts, how to start a new HSA, and what medical expenses can be paid for with an HSA.

 What is an HSA?

-HSAs, or health savings accounts, are tax exempt accounts that allow you to contribute tax deductible funds that you can later use to pay for qualified medical expenses.
-Many HSAs come with a debit card that makes the payment and accounting easy.
+Health savings accounts, also known as HSAs, are tax exempt accounts that allow you to contribute tax deductible funds that you can use to pay for qualified medical expenses.
+Many HSAs come with a debit card that makes payment and accounting for medical expenses simple.

 Unlike with FSAs, you own the HSA and can take it with you when you leave an employer.
 And when you turn 65, you can use HSA funds on not just medical expenses, but anything, without penalty.
 That is why I think, matching aside, HSAs are the best retirement account (even though they are not thought of as a retirement account).